3s1g/useless-translator/README.md

 * Supports over 30 languages
 * It's Free

-This App was crated using React
+This App was created using React